darinnstathos/osticket-prereqs/README.md

 <br>

 <p>osTicket needs to interact with this file in order to run.
-We don’t know what user its going to use, so we’re going to set the file permissions so anyone can access it so that there are no issues in trying to deploy/use osTicket due to user authentication and permissions:</p>
+We don’t know what user it's going to use, so we’re going to set the file permissions so that anyone can access it.
+This is so there are no issues in trying to deploy/use osTicket due to user authentication and permissions:</p>

 <br>